Day 1 London - In flight

 Day 2 Ho Chi Minh City

-Following an early morning arrival into Ho Chi Minh City we transfer to the New World Hotel (4T+) for a two night stay, and where an early check-in has been arranged.
+Following an early morning arrival into Ho Chi Minh City we transfer to the Renaissance Riverside Hotel (4T+), where an early check-in has been arranged.
 Although the name of Vietnam’s largest city officially changed in 1975, the city is still widely referred to as Saigon.
 Behind the bustling activity of this city, you will find wide boulevards and fine French colonial buildings together with more modern expansion, as the city continues to shape itself as a contemporary commercial city.
 This afternoon we take a tour including the former Presidential Palace, where tanks bursting through its gates symbolised the fall of Saigon in 1975.
 It is now preserved as a museum.
 We also see the Opera House and City Hall, and visit the Central Post Office, designed and constructed by Gustave Eiffel.

 Day 3 Ho Chi Minh City